 Your lawyer may also request copies of your timecards or wage statements to prove how much work you missed due to your injuries.
 You will provide this information to the lawyer, along with any other evidence, such as witness lists or photos of the accident scene.

-To schedule a free consultation to discuss your legal options after a personal injury, contact Shaked Law Firm.
+To schedule a free consultation to discuss your legal options after a personal injury, contact Shaked Law Personal Injury Lawyers.
 Call (305) 937-0191 or contact our Miami law offices online.
 We’ll learn about the facts of your case and help you to determine your best options to move forward.